theerawatramchuen/classif_timm/README.md

 # Custom Image Classification Using Vision transformer
-Image Classification Using Vision transformer with pretrained weight
+Image Classification Using Vision transformer with 'timm' pretrained weight

 ### Steps to follow:
 #### Installation: